THE JPC BEER ROBOT PROJECT

 A UNIQUE SOLUTION FOR A UNIQUE PROJECT

-Installed in the JPC Engineering workshop, Mechatronics student Jarrad Gleeson used this project for his final year work experience.
-Jarrad has since completed his degree and is now working with JPC Engineering on various PLC and automation projects.
+Installed in the JPC Engineering workshop, this project was undertaken by a mechatronics student completing his final year work experience.
 The project was created with the intention of developing skills in relation to designing and fabricating solutions to a very unique project.

 These skills included: